i-zhen/Reactor-C/README.md

 3. Part 3 (semantic analyser),  Thursday 12 November 2015 at 4pm, weight = 20%
 4. Part 4 (code generator) , Thursday 3  December 2015 at 4pm, weight = 50%

+# Marking #

+The marking will be done using an automated test suite.
+Please note that you are not allowed to modify the Main.java file which is the main entry point to the compiler.
+A checksum on the file will be performed to ensure the file has not be tempered with.

 # Setup #

 ## 1.Bitbucket ##